You are currently viewing Webinar Event Team Roles

 Tips for online courses teachers when assigning webinar event team roles:

-• Schedule regular check-ins to discuss the run of show about the timeline and who will do what.
+• Schedule regular check-ins to discuss the run-of-show timeline and who will do what.

 • Ensure each team member knows what is expected of them in their role.
 Assign roles based on strengths and skills.

-• Provide team members with training like cheat sheets, access, and do practice sessions.
+• Provide team members with training like cheat sheets, access, and practice sessions.

 • Use real-time communication channels (e.g., chat, slack, discord, teams) to confirm and handle issues.

-So, now you’re a lot smarter on webinars.
-Finally, don’t forget to go to start your webinars in practice mode so you can set up your speakers camera/mics and screen sharing before your audience enters the room.
+Finally, don’t forget to start your webinars in practice mode so you can set up your speakers, camera/mics, and screen sharing before your audience enters the room.

 You should be a little smarter now.
 Thanks for hanging out!